 About the Presenter

-Jonathan Pinckney is a Ph.D. candidate at the Josef Korbel School of International Studies in the fields of International Relations and Comparative Politics and a Research Fellow at the Sie Cheou-Kang Center for International Security and Diplomacy, where he supervises the Nonviolent and Violent Campaigns and Outcomes (NAVCO) 3.0 project.
+Jonathan Pinckney, Ph.D., is a Research Fellow at the Norwegian University of Technology and Science; and External Associate at the Peace Research Institute of Oslo.
 His research interests focus on extra-institutional means of political contention, primarily nonviolent civil resistance and political violence.
 Jonathan’s work has been published in the Journal of Peace Research, Foreign Policy Magazine’s Democracy Lab, and the Encyclopedia of Social and Behavioral Sciences.
 Jonathan received his B.A, in International Affairs from Gordon College, graduating summa cum laude with special honors, and his M.A. from the Korbel School in 2014.
 He was a 2012 recipient of the Korbel School’s Sié Fellowship.
 He is also the author of two ICNC monographs: When Civil Resistance Succeeds: Building Democracy After Popular Nonviolent Uprisings and Making or Breaking Nonviolent Discipline in Civil Resistance Movements.